deepankarm/org-jina-examples/face-db-search/README.md

 </p>

-In this demo, we use the  Labeled Faces in the Wild (LFW) Dataset data from [http://vis-www.cs.umass.edu/lfw/lfw.tgz](http://vis-www.cs.umass.edu/lfw/#download) to build a face search system so one can run facial search on their own dataset.
-Make sure you have gone through our lovely [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101) and understood the [take-home-message](https://github.com/jina-ai/examples/tree/master/urbandict-search#wrap-up) in [our bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search) before moving on.
+In this demo, we use the Labeled Faces in the Wild (LFW) dataset from [the University of Massachusetts](http://vis-www.cs.umass.edu/lfw/#download) to build a search system so you can run a facial search on your own dataset.
+Make sure you've gone through [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101) and understood the [take-home-message](https://github.com/jina-ai/examples/tree/master/urbandict-search#wrap-up) in [our bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search) before moving on.